 We use Pipedrive to manage our sales process, adding contacts when they have signed up for a trial of Cyclr or requested a demo.
 Contacts are assigned to companies, in order to keep in contact with leads that include multiple people within the company.

 Companies will then have deals attached to them.
 We then use these to track how they are getting on, moving them through pipelines so we can manage their needs as well as possible.

-Sentori is an email marketing platform with some extremely powerful automation functionality (powered by Cyclr 😉 ).
+Sentori is an email marketing platform with some extremely powerful automation functionality and an embedded integration marketplace (powered by Cyclr 😉 ).
 While regular email newsletters are a relatively new thing for us, we decided to start with a new platform and completely new subscriber list.